Labour-led Govt to invest $100m into tackling homelessness in Budget

 "Images of children growing up in cars sits well with no one," she said.

-Originally from Canada, the programme was adopted by the previous National Government.
-The Labour coalition's new investment will massively expand it.

-One of the biggest obstacles to getting people off the street or out of insecure housing has been the absence of suitable or affordable properties, especially in Auckland.
+Twyford said most of the new 1500-odd homes were already available for homeless people to move into.

+He said the public housing waiting list in New Zealand was now over 9000 and heading for 10,000.

-Twyford appealed to the public to let the Government know about any potential rentals, marae or other properties which could be used for emergency housing.
+The minister appealed to the public to assist with finding homes and land which could be used for emergency housing.

+"We can't do this alone ...
+If you know of properties that might be available over winter, such as seasonal worker accommodation or private rental homes, we'd like to hear about those.

+"We'd also like to identify small land options suitable for temporary housing with power and water connections ready to go, such as marae and private land."

+The $37m for MSD came from underspend under the previous Government.
+The $63m was new money and was on top of the $300m committed by the National Government in 2016.

-The funding for emergency housing includes nearly $8m for putting homeless into motel units.
+This funding includes nearly $8m for putting homeless into motel units.
 Ardern said it was not a preferred option, but it would be irresponsible to rule it out at this stage.

 Earlier, following the welcome to Te Puea Marae, Ardern chatted with those gathered and cradled a young baby brought to her.